Creation of the cooperative

 The participation of residents

 By definition, the cooperative is managed, controlled, and directed by its members: all housed members of the cooperative in addition to a some formerly housed individuals who continue to invest their time and energy into the cooperative.
 Members of the cooperative are engaged in the cooperative in two ways: in the management of the cooperative, and within their common apartments.
 Residents are the ones who decide on the cooperative’s policy orientations during General Assemblies, and participate in its daily activities through the various committees and ad-hoc working groups.
 Within apartments, each resident benefits from an individual room, and shares their kitchen, living rooms, and water rooms with their flatmates.
 The daily management and maintenance of apartments is the responsibility of members of the cooperative.

 When a new resident enters the cooperative, they sign an ecological charter along with their lease.
 This charter specifies the cooperative’s engagement to constructing and utilizing buildings in an ecologically respectful manner.
 At the individual level, members of the cooperative commit to adopting behaviors in accordance with these goals: recycling waste, saving energy, using renewable or low-energy consuming forms of transportation, etc.,

 Convention écologique Ciguë (Ecological charter of the Ciguë)

 The ecological charter is currently available in French only.
-If you are skilled in translating from French to English, Spanish, or German, the Translation committee is currently seeking volunteers to help us translate this and other important Ciguë documents!
-Please contact Alexandra at firstname.lastname@example.org if you are interested in helping out!
+If you are skilled in translating from French to English, Spanish, or German, we are currently seeking volunteers to help us translate this and other important Ciguë documents!
+Please contact firstname.lastname@example.org if you are interested in helping out!